-According to HVAC specialists -it’s that time of year again, when the cooler nights force us to turn on the furnace for the first time in months.
+According to HVAC specialists -it’s that time of year again when the cooler nights force us to turn on the furnace for the first time in months.
 When temperatures drop, homeowners should have the furnace serviced in order to protect their families and keep their equipment running at peak efficiency throughout the winter.
-According to the National Fire Protection Association nearly 20% of all home fires can be attributed to dangerous heating equipment in the home.
-Furnaces can also be a main cause of carbon monoxide (CO) poisoning in the home; approximately 1,500 people die every year from accidental CO poisoning.
+According to the National Fire Protection Association, nearly 20% of all home fires can be attributed to dangerous heating equipment in the home.
+Furnaces can also be the main cause of carbon monoxide (CO) poisoning in the home; approximately 1,500 people die every year from accidental CO poisoning.
 Having a clean and serviced furnace will help keep your family safe.
 A properly functioning furnace even reduces energy costs by increasing airflow.
 Households can save up to 5% on heating costs with a properly functioning furnace.

 Question: Why are furnace tune-ups important and what does a typical tune-up entail?

 Answer: Furnaces are subjected to extreme heat every time they operate, metal expands and contracts causing stress to the equipment.
-The extreme heat and constant cycling of equipment eventually causes parts to fail or crack.
+The extreme heat and constant cycling of equipment can eventually cause parts to fail or crack.
 A good tune-up will uncover these parts prior to failures, saving the owner from the hassle of a breakdown.
 A tune-up covers everything from checking for cracks in the heat exchanger to cleaning burners and ensuring proper gas pressures.
 A tune-up will also detect any carbon monoxide leaks caused by cracks in the equipment.

 Q: What is carbon monoxide and how can it be stopped?